Faiga91/Python-Crash-Course/README.md

-# Python-Crash-Course
+# Python Crash Course

-Based on the book Python Crash Course by Eric Matthes
+_Based on the book Python Crash Course by Eric Matthes_

 You will need Python 3 and Python Juypter Notebook to make this code work.